Greyface moray eel: Description

 The head is grey with distinctive white eyes.
-Here is a video of the eel in its natural habitat.

 Distribution and habitat

 The greyface moray is widespread throughout the Indo-Pacific area from India and the Maldives to Polynesia and from south Japan to Australia and New Caledonia.

 This moray likes shallow and somewhat turbid waters from lagoons, protected reefs and areas rich in debris like wrecks around 35 meters deep.

 Biology

 The greyface moray is a carnivore of benthic fish.
 During the day, it sits in a shelter, often with other morays.
 When night arrives it leaves its lair and actively hunts prey, consisting of small fish and crustaceans.